VidsRox/Ping-Implementation-in-C/Readme.md

 This project removes every abstraction, one layer at a time:

 - **Part 1**: OS handles the IP header.
-You build ICMP manually.
+We build ICMP manually.
-- **Part 2**: You build everything - ICMP, IP, and Ethernet - byte by byte.
+- **Part 2**: We build everything - ICMP, IP, and Ethernet - byte by byte.

 The goal isn't just a working ping.
 It's a mental model of what actually happens on the wire.